19 January 2022

 The next update will be published on 16th February.

-Rebecca is a lover of veg (peas really are one her favourite vegetables), a staunch advocate for evidence-based nutrition communication, and is particularly interested in food policy-making and sustainable diets having previously conducted research into eco-labelling with the SHEFS research consortium.
+Rebecca is a lover of veg (peas really are her favourite vegetable), a staunch advocate for evidence-based nutrition communication, and is passionate about structural changes that make healthy and sustainable diets accessible for all.